 July, the most difficult month of the school year, is here with us again.
 Students in some parts of the country are dealing with cold temperatures in dorm rooms that are crowded, and with rules against wearing extra layers to keep warm.

 July is also the month of mock exams, when students are reminded that their future, and the pride (or shame) of their communities, all depend on the grades they score during the examination.

-But the drilling for exams is also accompanied by physical and psychological abuse.
+The drilling for exams is also accompanied by physical and psychological abuse.
 Young people are told that they are useless without passing the examinations, and they are aware that even for the few who do pass exams, their future is not guaranteed.
 Corruption is going through the roof, and unemployment is destroying the self esteem and livelihoods of young people.

 But all these stories are missing from the hegemonic narrative about the spate of school fires that have returned in this strike season.
-The government, mainstream media, the church and educators are all reading from the same page in turning the society against her youth.
+The government, mainstream media, the church and educators are all reading from the same page in turning Kenyan society against her youth.